robkellas/eleventail/src/site/posts/my-thoughts-on-inequality-division-today.md

-## Democracy's impetus for progress
+### Democracy's impetus for progress

 >Democracy is messy, and it's hard.
-It's never easy.
+It's never easy. *Robert Kennedy, Jr*
-<p class="caption">Robert Kennedy, Jr</p>

 Another objective listed in the preamble of the Constitution of the United States is "[domestic Tranquility](https://constitution.congress.gov/constitution/preamble/)."
 However, I think Robert Kennedy, Jr's description of democracy more accurately depicts the inherent nature of a Free State, and this isn't a bad thing.
 Peace and tranquility are seemingly ideal conditions, but tend to not elicit change or progress.
 After all, the United States itself was born from two conflicting countries.

->We the People of the United States, in Order to form a more perfect Union...
-<p class="caption"><a href="https://constitution.congress.gov/constitution/preamble/">The first part of the Preamble of the United States Constitution</a></p>
+>We the People of the United States, in Order to form a more perfect Union... *[The first part of the Preamble of the United States Constitution](https://constitution.congress.gov/constitution/preamble/)*

 It may be that mere freedom of thought and expression create discontentment.
 It's beyond question that a populace will never reach consensus on what a "perfect" political system should be.